-Vancouver ophthalmologist Jean Carruthers and her husband, Alastair Carruthers, a dermatologist, pioneered the cosmetic use of botulinum toxin, or Botox, in the late 1980s.
-Clostridium botulinum was first discovered by a Belgian scientist named Emile Pierre van Ermengem after an outbreak of botulism in Belgium.
-In the 1920s, scientists at the University of California, San Francisco, first tried to isolate botulinum toxin.
-However, it was 20 years before botulinum toxin was finally isolated in crystalline form by Dr. Norman Rosenthal.
+Vancouver ophthalmologist Jean Carruthers and her husband, Alastair Carruthers, a dermatologist, are credited with pioneering the cosmetic use of botulinum toxin, or Botox, in the late 1980s.
+This neurotoxic protein was first discovered by Belgian scientist Emile Pierre van Ermengem after an outbreak of botulism in Belgium.
+In the 1920s, scientists at the University of California, San Francisco, attempted to isolate botulinum toxin, but it was not until 20 years later that it was finally isolated in crystalline form by Dr. Norman Rosenthal.
 Botulinum toxin (BoNT) is produced by the bacteria Clostridium botulinum and related species.

 It works by preventing the release of the neurotransmitter acetylcholine from the axonal endings at the neuromuscular junction, thus causing flaccid paralysis.
 This toxin is used commercially for medical and cosmetic purposes.
-Jean Carruthers believes that new neurotoxins will give botox a run for its money, he believes, and fillers will develop that not only fill the cracks but encourage skin tightening.
+Jean Carruthers believes that new neurotoxins will give Botox a run for its money and fillers will be developed that not only fill the cracks but also encourage skin tightening.
 Bethenny Frankel is injected into the jaw to relieve symptoms of bruxism (grinding her teeth), and actress Kristin Chenoweth uses Botox to treat her migraines.